monktastic/no-more-contempt/index.md

 > _Be kind, for everyone you meet is fighting a great battle._ —Author unknown

 Your angel already knows all this, and that even the most "evil" person is merely under the sway of a powerful parasite; one held in place by some "battle" invisible not only to you, but probably even to them.
 As hard as it may be to evict it, it's never _impossible._ But your devil makes it _appear_ impossible; as though their evil is intrinsic.
 This way, they seem _fundamentally defective_, and therefore worthy of malice.
-Thus begins the dehumanization.

-Your devil knows that this hardening of your heart will appear evil to others — because it is the very _essence_ of evil — and so it knows that it will trigger the same reflex in them.
+Your devil knows that this dehumanization will appear evil to others — because it is the very _essence_ of evil — and so it knows that it will trigger the same reflex in them.
 It knows this because your devil and theirs are identical.

-In fact, they're more than just identical: they behave more like outgrowths of a single collective entity that is continually manipulating _all_ of our minds — the Devil, if you will.
+In fact, it turns out they're more than just identical: they're more like outgrowths of a single dark collective entity that is continually manipulating _all_ of our minds — the Devil, if you will.

 <p align="center" width="100%">
     <img width="300px" src="img/shared-devil.png">